The Last Supper:

 After dinner that evening, Jesus went into a garden to pray with His

 disciples, because He knew that He was soon going to die.
 While

-He was praying, Judas came up to Him leading a crowd of men.
+He was praying, Judas came up to Him leading a crowd of men, and then

-Judas kissed Jesus so they would know whom to arrest.
+Judas kissed Jesus so they would know who to arrest.

 And what of Jesus' disciples?
 Although they loved Jesus, all those

-disciples were scared and ran away in fear!
-Would you have run
+brave disciples were scared and ran away in fear!
+Would you have

 Jesus is Tried:

-Jesus was taken before the high priests and was accused of calling Himself
+After His arrest, Jesus was taken before the high priests and accused of

 elders voted to put Jesus to death, and took him before Pontius Pilate,